who we are

 All beekeepers lose a portion of their hives each year and must replace those bees with ones purchased from Southern or Western beekeepers who have a longer beekeeping season.
 We don't believe it is a sustainable way to continue beekeeping.
 We want to reduce our dependence on this supply by raising our own honey bee queens.
 Doing this will enable us to reduce the yearly expense of buying package bees and allow us to derive extra income from sales of queens and nucleus hives to other local beekeepers.

-In the 2014 and 2015 beekeeping seasons we are happy to say we produced enough queens to supply our own need for replacements during the season and were able to help out a few other beekeepers who needed queens.
+In the 2018 beekeeping season we are happy to say we produced enough queens to supply our own need for replacements during the season and were able to help out a few other beekeepers who needed queens.

 The preSERVE garden is a partnership between the North Lawndale Greening Committee, NeighborSpace, Slow Food Chicago and Chicago Honey Co-op.
 Located at 12th Place and Central Park in Chicago, this garden is an example of how much food can be grown in an average Chicago city lot.
 Volunteers from throughout Chicago help to maintain this garden where fruit trees and strawberries grow alongside back eyed peas, crowder peas, sweet potatoes, collards, peppers, tomatoes, garlic and much more.